 Can You Bake This Cookie Dough?

-Yes, you can bake these.
-Spoon 2 tbsp batter onto a parchment lined cookie sheet, and bake for 10 minutes at 350 F.
+Yes, you can bake this cookie dough into delicious cookies.
+Spoon 2 tablespoon batter onto a parchment lined cookie sheet, and bake for 10 minutes at 350 F.

 Subscribe HERE to get recipes delivered to your inbox!